 These are your stakeholders and you need to ensure you engage with them appropriately.
 Provide the right information to the right people at the right time.
 You can’t manage your stakeholders by blanket email updates.
 Some will need closer management than others so define who they are, what their interest in the project is and their power in the organisation.

 Who is going to deliver the project, how much will it cost and how long will it take?

 This is the bit that is concerned with what most lay people would state as project management; managing the project plan, assigning resources and estimating how long it will take.
 A project manager who spends all his time in Microsoft Project is not managing the project and is likely to come unstuck very quickly!
 It is important, don’t get me wrong, but it is only part of the story.

 5. Change management

 As a professional ‘change manager’ this is what I consider to be the most important part of nearly all projects.
 By definition a project is something that is not part of ‘business as usual’ and is nearly always designed to achieve a degree of change.
 This could be a change in process, a new building or a new system.
 Whatever the change is the transition from the current state to the new state provided by the project is essential.
 This involves understanding what the impact of change will be on the people in the organisation affected by the change and putting in place appropriate interventions to ensure this is managed smoothly and quickly.

 How does this fit with your view of project management?
-I’d appreciate some feedback!
+Let me know your feedback!